 Firstly, a content that’s written based on a targeted keyphrase ‘speaks’ to a group of audience.
 If they can relate to your content, then they are more likely to buy something online following your recommendation.

 Secondly, keywords, when placed properly in an article, will boost the page ranking on the search results, thus getting more clicks and more audience visiting your website.
 Generating high online traffic over a long period of time will determine the success of your web business.

 What’s a Good Keyphrase to Use?

-With the help of Jaaxy Keyword Tool, I am going to look for the ‘demand and supply’ of some the LSI keyphrases.
+With the help of the Jaaxy Keyword Tool, I am going to look for the ‘demand and supply’ of some of the LSI key phrases.
 As business owners, we are generally searching for a ‘HIGH demand, LOW supply’ trends as this equates to more profit gain and less competition.
 See the screen below.

 Link a Content to an Income Source

-One of the ways to teach people about a certain drawing skill is to show them and creating video tutorials using YouTube platform, for example, can be very effective.
-Take a look at some of these videos and the amount of viewers that they get.
+One of the ways to teach people about certain drawing skills is to show them and creating video tutorials using the YouTube platform, for example, can be very effective.
+Take a look at some of these videos and the number of viewers that they get.
 These videos can be incorporated into blog tutorials, online courses or even an eBook, depending on what you want to monetize from.

-In the Amazon marketplace, for example, there are a variety of drawing pencils that you can recommend, like these ones.
+In the Amazon marketplace, for example, there is a variety of drawing pencils that you can recommend, like these ones.

 Amazon Associates earn from 4% for each sale, so if you can get a reader to buy the best seller “NUDGE Da Vinci 33 Piece Sketch & Drawing Pencils Studio”, you’ll earn about $1 in commission.
 Utrecht Art is another big online marketplace that caters to artists exclusively and their commission rate is 10%.